yyang44/airbnb_sf_2021/README.md

 # data200_final
-code for data 200 project
+Here is the R code for Yijun Yang's DATA 200 project.